 - Develop your leadership and management skills and increase your team or organization performance

-- Apply fundamental concepts of change management in complex organizational settings
+- Apply fundamental concepts of management in complex organizational settings

-- Outline key factors in successful global partnership contributing to the Sustainable Development Goals (SDGs)
+- Outline key factors in successful global partnerships contributing to the Sustainable Development Goals (SDGs)

 6 modules divided as follows: